 For 6 people, I use 750gm of frozen peas and reserve 600ml of cooking liquid

-The "hook" in this recipe that that it contains only peas and water (if you don't count the mint and olive oil).
+The "hook" in this recipe is that it contains only peas and water (if you don't count the mint and olive oil).
 I repeat, it's just peas and water and amazing.

 Why do I use frozen peas?
 Next post.